 Lo Graduate Fellowship for Excellence in Stem Cell Research

-Yale Stem Cell Center is pleased to announce the fourth year of “The Lo Graduate Fellowship for Excellence in Stem Cell Research” for outstanding senior graduate students pursuing stem cell research at Yale University.
-This one-year fellowship is made possible by a generous gift of endowment from the KS & Feili Lo Foundation.
+Yale Stem Cell Center is pleased to announce the seventh year of “The Lo Graduate Fellowship for Excellence in Stem Cell Research” for outstanding senior graduate students pursuing stem cell research at Yale University.
+This one-year fellowship ($22,750 for each fellow) is made possible by a generous gift of endowment from the K.S. & Feili Lo Foundation.
+It is Yale Stem Cell Center’s most prestigious graduate award, and is designed to recognize and support graduate students with demonstrated passion and achievement in stem cell research.
+Three awards are given each year to partially defray each recipient’s stipend, with funding beginning on September 1, 2018.